Britain’s Weather Obsession

 As Mark Twain famously said, “If you don’t like the weather…just wait 5 minutes,” which us Brits notoriously love to quote.

-Unpredictable British weather is an infamous hot topic of conversion.
+Unpredictable British weather is an infamous hot topic of conversation.
 Kate Fox, author of the book Watching the English, wanted to find out just how culturally ingrained the topic was by conducting a recent survey.
 She found that 94% of British respondents admit to having conversed about the weather in the past six hours, while 38% say they have in the past 60 minutes.
 According to Fox, “This means at almost any moment in this country, at least a third of the population is either talking about the weather, has already done so or is about to do.”

 To get a better understanding as to what causes Britain’s unpredictable precipitation.
-We must take into consideration that the UK is made up of islands, meaning there is a quite lot of moisture in the air.
+We must take into consideration that the UK is made up of islands, therefore there is a quite lot of moisture in the air.
 We must also take a closer look into the islands’ location, which intersects cold Arctic winds from the North, warm tropical winds from the South, wet maritime winds from the West, and temperate continental winds from the East.

 This may shed some light into why we might experience snowstorms in February and downpours straight after sunshine, but you maybe pondering why the fascination in all things weather related?
 Well, the answer is quite simple.
 While other nationalities such as American’s enjoy cutting to the chase in regards to personal conversations, the British don’t.
 Us Brits are much more reserved when it comes to small talk so a non-confrontational topic everyone can agree on, like the weather is just our cup of tea!